RyanParsley/ResponsiveDesign/README.md

-# There&rsquo;s more to it than media queries
+# Everyone&rsquo;s Talking about it&hellip; What is is?
-I talk about some of the sticking points that slowed me down when starting to work on responsive layouts.
+I&rsquo;ll give an overview on what people are talking about when they say &ldquo;Responsive&rdquo; and share some tips on getting up and running faster with this approach.
 ## You don&rsquo;t have to fork it to read it
-Read through the presentation and view online demos at <a href="http://rrh.ryanparsley.com">rrh.ryanparsley.com</a>.
+Read through the presentation and view online demos at <a href="http://rdgg.ryanparsley.com">rdgg.ryanparsley.com</a>.